 The church is open during daylight hours and offers a peaceful atmosphere away from the busy world.
 It has a welcoming feel and the excellent lighting shows the wonderful roof carvings; the ringing chamber is open so you can see the ancient ‘hatchments’ and unusual memorial.
-Take a look at the 18th century clock on your right as you come in – it had languished in the clock tower for generations before being lovingly restored.
+Take a look at the 18th century clock on your left by the tower doors– it had languished in the clock tower for generations before being lovingly restored.

 St James the Great Church, Talaton